 Ocado has launched an ambitious bid to raise £1bn in fresh funding to help it capitalise on the “significant acceleration” in online shopping during the coronavirus pandemic.

-The grocer-cum-technology provider hopes to raise £650m through the placing of new shares and a further £350m through the issuing of unsecured convertible bonds.
+The grocer-cum-technology provider has successfully raised £650m through the placing of new shares, as announced yesterday, and plans to raise a further £350m through the issuing of unsecured convertible bonds.

 Ocado said the move would provide it with the financial firepower to support its current partners – including US grocery giant Kroger, French operator Casino and Canadian supermarket chain Sobeys – and take advantage of the “huge” opportunity to pen more deals with retailers in other global markets.